FOSSBilling/FOSSBilling/README.md

     - openssl

 ## Installation
+Installing BoxBilling is pretty easy.

+- If you are in a shared hosting environment, you'll most likely want to install the latest stable version from **[releases](#obtaining-a-copy-from-github-releases)**.
+- If you are familiar with Docker, you can also go with Docker. **[We have a guide for that](#running-with-docker)**.
+- If you're planning to contribute BoxBilling's development, and wanting to make pull requests in the future, please directly **[run BoxBilling from the source code](#running-from-the-source-code)** instead.

 ### Obtaining a copy from GitHub releases
 We make new releases of BoxBilling whenever we have some new cool stuff to introduce you to, or when we fix some bugs 🐞.
 If you're planning to use BoxBilling in a production environment, [downloading BoxBilling from the source code](#running-from-the-source-code) and using it may not be a good choice.
 Going with releases instead of the master branch will likely be better as releases are intended to be more secure and stable.
 However, if you're [planning to contribute](#contributing), you will likely want to go with the [source code](#running-from-the-source-code) instead.